LibrariesHacked/librarieshacked.github.io/_posts/2021-10-10-freedom-of-information.md

 published: true
 ---

-In September I raised a Freedom of Information (FoI) request to UK library services, with a couple of questions.
+In September I sent a Freedom of Information (FoI) request to UK library services, with a couple of questions.

 1. Do you complete annual library statistics that you send to CIPFA, and have these been done for financial year 2020/2021?
 2. If so please send the data in the original machine-readable format.